maxim2266/lsch/README.md

 Internally, the tool relies on `md5sum` Linux utility for processing larger files in parallel with the main program.

+Symbolic links are not followed, only their target pathnames get checksummed.

 Optionally, the `.dirt` directory may contain the file called `excluded`, where user can store a list of globs (see `glob(7)`) of the file/directory names he or she does not